WHEN IS SIMCHAT TORAH AND WHY DO WE CELEBRATE IT?

 Honour Members of the Congregation: Chatan Torah and Chatan Bereishit

 On Simchat Torah the aliyot (plural of ‘aliyah’) are even more special.
 Two men in the congregation are chosen to be chatanim (bridegrooms): one is called the Chatan Torah (Bridegroom of the Torah/Law) and the other is the Chatan Bereshit (Bridegroom of Genesis, the first book in the Torah).

-The Chatan Torah reads the last portion of the old year’s Torah, from the Book of Deuteronomy (Devarimin Hebrew), and the Chatan Bereshit reads the first portion of the new year’s Torah, from the Book of Genesis (Bereshit).
+The Chatan Torah reads the last portion of the old year’s Torah, from the Book of Deuteronomy (Devarimin in Hebrew), and the Chatan Bereshit reads the first portion of the new year’s Torah, from the Book of Genesis (Bereshit in Hebrew).

 These two men pay for a special, delicious meal at lunch time on the day of Simchat Torah and all the members of the congregation share in the meal.
 The chatanim also usually give sweets and other special treats to all the children of the congregation.

 Another special custom of Simchat Torah is that every man or boy above Bar Mitzvah age is given an aliyah and called up to the Torah, even if it has to be read several times over so that there will be enough call ups for all the men and boys.

 On Simchat Torah we say the prayer Kol HaNa’arim (“All the Young Ones”).
 The very last aliyah (call up to the Torah) is saved for all the boys under Bar Mitzvah age and the blessing Kol haNa’arim is said.